• Home

 We can not claim that tiny house builders are building safe, compliant homes, if an expandable house is a representation of standards adhered to.

 Expandables are a very cheap, possibly excellent temporary/disaster management solution - but we feel as an industry, we will never receive council approvals, compliance and 'dwelling' status for insurance and bank loans, while they are parading as 'tiny houses'.
-Simply removing 'Tiny Houses" from their business names and marketing, would mean everything to us who are advocating for acceptance from regulators.

 Note: if you are considering buying one, we recommend joining this facebook group and reading ALL the comments first to understand the myriad of issues and additional costs that can be incurred.